Mixing LSMC and PDE Methods to Price Bermudan Options: Introduction

 As previous research which utilizes this strategy is focused on pricing European style options and addresses the dimension and variance reduction in computing relevant expected values, we analyse the mixed MC-PDE framework for Bermudan style options.
 The Bermudan context requires dealing with a high dimensional PDE between exercise dates, along with a high dimensional grid for accurately locating the exercise region; the latter being an issue that arises when moving from European to Bermudan options.
 When pricing Bermudan options the primary object of interest is the optimal stopping policy and the exercise boundaries that it defines.
 We note that one can always approximate the price of an American style option by considering a Bermudan option with high number of exercise dates as discussed in \cite{Bouchard}.

-To deal with these issues, we develop a hybrid method which mixes the least squares Monte Carlo (LSMC) approaches of \cite{LS} and \cite{TV} with PDE techniques.
-The basic idea of our version of a mixed LSMC-PDE algorithm is to simulate paths of the underlying SV process, solve the PDE along each path, and regress these conditional expectations onto a family of basis functions over the volatility state-space.
-The algorithm can be viewed as an extension of \cite{TV} and reduces the monitoring of a high dimensional grid by replacing the volatility dimensions with a few regression coefficients.
+To deal with the above issues, we develop a hybrid method which mixes the least squares Monte Carlo (LSMC) approaches of \cite{LS} and \cite{TV} with PDE techniques.
+The essence of our version of a mixed LSMC-PDE algorithm is to

+The algorithm may be viewed as an extension of \cite{TV} and reduces the monitoring of a high dimensional grid by replacing the volatility dimensions with a few regression coefficients.
 The approach provides variance reduction from the Monte-Carlo perspective, dimension reduction from the PDE perspective and alters the regression problems that are solved at each time step such that they are simpler than in standard LSMC.
+Our approach has its roots in \cite{LLP} where it is very briefly mentioned, but not analysed.
+Our contribution is a precise development of the algorithm, proof of convergence, discussion of complexity and complexity reduction methods, followed by a series of numerical examples.

-It is interesting to note that LSMC, when applied to SV problems, tends to be fairly inaccurate in determining the optimal exercise boundaries.
-In the literature, there have been a few direct modifications to LSMC, applied to SV problems, such as in \cite{Hilpisch}, \cite{Ludkovski2}, and \cite{ludkov} that address this issue.
+When applied to SV problems, LSMC tends to be fairly inaccurate in determining the optimal exercise boundaries.
+In the literature, there have been a few direct modifications to LSMC, applied to SV problems, such as in \cite{Ludkovski2}, and \cite{ludkov} that address this issue.
 There have also been other types of probabilistic approaches such as in \cite{Ait} and \cite{Sircar}.
-The approaches in \cite{Hilpisch} and \cite{Ait} are specific to the Heston model and appear to be non-applicable to models outside the affine class. \cite{Sircar} develops a highly efficient method for multi-scale SV models.
-The work of \cite{Ludkovski2}, \cite{ludkov} cast LSMC as a classification problem using various experimental designs, more sophisticated regression methods, and apply their method to a one dimensional mean-reverting SV model as an example.
-The approach of \cite{SGBM} also looks promising, however, it typically requires a choice of basis functions for which one can compute (or approximate) expectations in closed form, which need to be developed on a case-by-case basis.
+The approach of \cite{Ait} is specific to the Heston model and appears to be non-applicable to models outside the affine class. \cite{Sircar} develops a highly efficient method for multi-scale SV models.
+The work of \cite{Ludkovski2}, \cite{ludkov} cast LSMC as a classification problem using various experimental designs and regression methods, and, as one of their examples, consider a one dimensional mean-reverting SV model.
+The approach of \cite{SGBM} also looks promising, although it typically requires a choice of basis functions for which one can compute (or approximate) expectations in closed form, and need to be developed case-by-case.
 It's also worth noting the work of \cite{particle}, which deals with the related problem of Bermudan option pricing under unobservable SV.